 - Snorkel.
 Enjoy the beach.
 Rest!

-- When you are back in Danao, head out to their jeepney terminal at the back of Gaisano mall and ride a jeepney (P35 fare) or van (P50 fare) bound to Cebu city.
-You can also wait for the bus at the main road bound to North Bus terminal.
+- When you are back in Danao, head out to their jeepney terminal at the back of Gaisano mall and ride a jeepney (P35 fare) or van (P50 fare) bound for Cebu city.
+You can also wait for the bus at the main road bound for North Bus terminal.
 Travel time is 1 hour.

 - Head out to the airport.
 Bid goodbye. 🙂

 While this article is best suited for DIY budget travelers, we also share the same sentiments with those who love to go on a tour package.
 KLOOK offers the most affordable and hassle-free tour services for Cebu.